open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-development-tutorial.md

 For development, the following additional tools are required:

-- Node.js v14
+- Node.js v18
-- Angular CLI v10
+- Angular CLI v15
+- NPM v10

+To verify the versions currently in use, refer to our [Readme.md](https://github.com/open-learning-exchange/planet/blob/master/README.md).
+If there are any discrepancies, treat the versions listed in the README as the source of truth.

 ### Node.js

 [**Node.js**](https://nodejs.org) is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside a web browser.

 1. Check if Node.js is already installed by running `node -v` in your terminal or Git Bash.
-If the output starts with `v14.`, you can skip the rest and proceed to "Angular CLI."
+If the output starts with `v18.`, you can skip the rest and proceed to "Angular CLI."
 2. Check if you have a Node.js environment manager, such as `nvm` or `fnm`, by running `nvm -v` and `fnm -v`.
-If installed, use `nvm install 14` or `fnm use --install-if-missing 14` to install Node.js 14.
+If installed, use `nvm install 18` or `fnm use --install-if-missing 18` to install Node.js 18.
-3. If neither is installed, you can install Node.js v14 by visiting [**Node.js — Download Node.js**](https://nodejs.org/en/download/package-manager):
+3. If neither is installed, you can install Node.js v18 by visiting [**Node.js — Download Node.js**](https://nodejs.org/en/download/package-manager):
-  1. In the first dropdown, select version `v14.*.*`
+  1. In the first dropdown, select version `v18.*.*`
   2. In the second dropdown, select your operating system.
   3. In the third dropdown:
     - For Linux, select `nvm`
     - For Windows, select `fnm`
     - For macOS, select `fnm`
-  4. Follow the instruction to install node.js v14 onto your system
+  4. Follow the instruction to install node.js v18 onto your system

 ### Angular CLI

 [**Angular CLI**](https://cli.angular.io) is a command-line interface for Angular.
-After installing node 14, run **`npm install -g @angular/cli@10`** to install Angular CLI v10.
+After installing node 18, run **`npm install -g @angular/cli@15`** to install Angular CLI v15.

 ## Introduction